August 28 - September 4, Alaska Cruise

 Why attend a FGS Conference?

-Family History Learning takes center stage at every FGS Conference with 4 days jam-packed with sessions and workshops catering to all skills levels — beginner, intermediate, and advanced — delivered by nationally recognized speakers, educators, and regional experts.
+Family History Learning takes center stage at every FGS Conference with 4 days jam-packed with sessions and workshops catering to all skill levels — beginner, intermediate, and advanced — delivered by nationally recognized speakers, educators, and regional experts.
 An FGS national conference program always delivers a compelling group of tracks guaranteed by the end of the conference to inspire and rejuvenize an attendee.

 Focus on Societies Day always kicks off FGS Conferences on Wednesdays with a complete day devoted to societies — society leaders, society members, and those interested in learning more about societies.
 Enjoy a full day of sessions on varying topics such as technology, publications, event coordination, project coordination, volunteer recruitment & retention, society growth, marketing & publicity, leadership skills, management principles, and more.
 There are always plenty of success stories and innovative solutions to ongoing challenges shared among attendees.
 Focus on Societies Day is both a learning and networking experience like no other for those involved in societies and those who want to be involved with societies.